 Have you ever wondered how a Tropical Rainforest can sustain itself, without fertilizers and maintenance from Humans?

-Well the organic layer, in which the trees are rooting, is in most cases just 30 to 50 cm thick on average and because the sub-soil frequently consists of Rock, Clay Mineral (Kaoline) or a layer not suitable for rooting, the roots, except for crevices, are mainly growing horizontally.
+Well, the organic layer, in which the trees are rooting, is in most cases just 30 to 50 cm thick on average and because the sub-soil frequently consists of Rock, Clay Mineral (Kaoline) or a layer not suitable for rooting, the roots, except for crevices, are mainly growing horizontally.
 The trees are depending on its others support.
-Still the full-grown rainforest does not need the help from Humans.
-Humans are doing harm to the rainforest, most of the time due to poor knowledge of the processes, which are taking place above and more so below the soil.
+Still the full-grown rainforest does not need the help of Humans.
+Humans are doing harm to the rainforest, most of the time, due to poor knowledge of the processes, which are taking place above and more so below the soil.
 The Amazon forest is according to some scientist 110 million years old, while others estimate it to exist 450 million years.
-The 110 million would coincide with the time the American continents drifted to the west, until it bumped into the Pacific Plate forming the Andes Mountains/Rocky Mountains.
+The 110 million would coincide with the time the American continents drifted to the west until it bumped into the Pacific Plate forming the Andes Mountains/Rocky Mountains.
 See: 180 million years ago the supercontinent Pangea began to break up into two continents, Laurasia and Gondwanaland, at Nature.org.
 At the same time, the Atlantic Ocean was formed.
 I believe the 110 -150 million is about right, although some flora and fauna compare with that of Africa and Europe for that matter.

 The rainforest depends on processes in symbiosis with microbes, like Mycorrhizae (root fungi) and Rhizobacteria (root bacteria), which are predominantly endophytic (living in the host).
-Among the heterogeneous tree population are species belonging to the Leguminosae, a major group of plant families.
+Among the heterogeneous tree population are species belonging to the Leguminosae, a major group of plant genera.
 These plants are of the utmost importance, due to the major need for Nitrogen, which they acquire out of the air in gaseous form (N2).
 The absorption of Carbon Dioxide (CO2) from the air also needs the help of the microbes and Nitrogen to convert it to nutrients for the forest, while releasing Oxygen in the air.
 The air consists of 78% Nitrogen (N2) and 21% Oxygen (O2).
-The remainder are various gases of which Carbon dioxide (CO2) forms the majority.
+The others are various gases of which Carbon dioxide (CO2) forms the majority.